Sergeus/Sergeus.github.io/_drafts/MunchlaxSelfdestructPt2.md

 Here's an interesting tidbit of information.
 As I mentioned last week, Snorlax learns Self-destruct from a Move Tutor in Gale of Darkness.
 Move Tutors are a frequent occurrence in the Pokémon games: an NPC that will teach your Pokémon specific moves in exchange for some in-game currency or sometimes for free.

 For reasons passing understanding, the move tutor in Gale of Darkness can only teach each specific move that she teaches overall *once each*.
-Once she teaches *any* Pokémon Self-destruct she can't teach anymore Pokémon Self-destruct in that save file.
+Once she teaches *any* Pokémon Self-destruct she can't teach any more Pokémon Self-destruct in that save file.

 Why do you do this to me, Game Freak?